cometbft/cometbft/docs/references/storage/README.md

 - [Old keylayout](https://github.com/cometbft/cometbft/tree/storage/tmp/v0.37.x-testing-validator)
 - [New key layout](https://github.com/cometbft/cometbft/tree/storage/tmp/v0.37.x-testing-validator)

-These branches are however used only for testing and developemt purposes and are not meant nor designed to be used in production.
+These branches are however used only for testing and development purposes and are not meant nor designed to be used in production.

 ### Releases containing the changes